The definability of $\mathbb{E}$ in self-iterable mice: Dodd structure

-\begin{proof} Let $\rho=\rho_{k+1}^N$, $p=p_{k+1}^N$, $\zeta=\zeta_{k+1}^N$, $z=z_{k+1}^N$, $\zeta'=\zeta_{k+1}^{N_\lambda}$ and $z'=z_{k+1}^{N_\lambda}$.
+\begin{proof} Let $\rho=\rho_{k+1}^N$, $p=p_{k+1}^N$, $\zeta=\zeta_{k+1}^N$, $z=z_{k+1}^N$, $\zeta'=\sup j``\zeta$ and $z'=j(z)$.

-The first paragraph follows by induction on $\lambda$, using \ref{lem:soliditypreservation} and \ref{rem:solidp}.
+Part \ref{item:z_zeta_pres} is by induction on $\lambda$, using \ref{lem:soliditypreservation}.
 We just verify that the induction does not fail at a limit stage.
-We do have the necessary theories in $N_\lambda$ (use generalized solidity witnesses).
+We do have the necessary theories in $N_\lambda$ as usual.
 So suppose